Club Modular Layout Tutorial

-The modules do not have or all need 4 legs.
-Some of them are locked on to adjacent modules by cabinet hangers
+The modules do not all have or need 4 legs each: Some of them are locked on to adjacent modules by cabinet hangers

 (shown below).
 This requires a deliberate order of assembly, so that the module onto which a module must lock